LinkaKorea/linkatokensdk/README.md

             L-- makeSignForRegistAddress.sh    Provide signature function for address registration
     > lib ----- library to provide the above Tree functions
     > sample -- sample data

+## Contact
+We can answer your questions related to this smartcontract if you have need help.
+Just send an email, hansuljang@linka.io or hongjoolee@linka.io.